criteo/AFK/docs/docs/CMDB/FAQ.md

 ## Why are peer-groups deprecated / not supported?

-Because peer-groups bring a lot of complexity and risks especially because of FRR.
+Because peer-groups bring a lot of complexity and risks, especially because of FRR.

 In FRR, for sessions being in a peer-group:

-* the peer-group remote-as is not mandatory, so the neighbors must have a remote-as
+* The peer-group remote-as is not mandatory, therefore the neighbors must have a remote-as.
-* if the peer-group has a remote-as, the neighbors in the peer-group cannot have remote-as explicitly
+* If the peer-group has a remote-as, the neighbors in the peer-group cannot have a remote-as explicitly.

 !!! note "some of the issues we found in FRR"

     When the neighbor is in a peer-group and the remote-as is set at neighbor level only:

-    * removing the neighbor of a peer-group removes entirely the neighbor
+    * Removing the neighbor of a peer-group removes entirely the neighbor.
-    * set the remote-as at the peer-group level breaks BGP session which do not have the same remote-as
+    * Setting the remote-as at the peer-group level breaks BGP sessions which do not have the same remote-as.
-    * changing the peer-group of a neighbor is impossible: `error: “Cannot change the peer-group.
+    * Changing the peer-group of a neighbor is impossible: `error: “Cannot change the peer-group.
 Deconfigure first”`

     When the neighbor is in a peer-group and the remote-as is set at the peer-group level only:

-    * changing the remote-as of a single neighbor is not possible
+    * Changing the remote-as of a single neighbor is not possible.
-    * removing the remote-as of the peer-group removes the entire peer-group configuration and its neighbor
+    * Removing the remote-as of the peer-group removes the entire peer-group configuration and its neighbors.

     There are other issues, and we did not even talk about the difference with the other Network OS...